Pengeszikra/pure-web-ccg/src/game-ideas.md

 Because our exsiting state this editor a really helpful to make a content without any great pain, just enough to put everithing to it.
 And will be colorize, maybe need to found a way to include a incon to it.
 🐨 emoji is working fine, but 🚗 🧌 😆 this is so system dependent.

+> make some change instantly on the right position: problem solved

 ```
 // a possible format for ICON
 !(icon)!